-- two additional letters of support (only two letters will be considered; these letters do not have to be written by individuals affiliated with NIU)
+- One additional letter of support (two total letters: the nomination letter and letter of support will be considered; these letters do not have to be written by individuals affiliated with NIU.

 Leadership and service considered for nomination may be in the form of, but not limited to, areas such as:

-- serving in leadership positions in organizations serving the LGBT community;
+- Serving in leadership positions in organizations serving the LGBTQ+ community.

-- serving as an advocate on issues of importance to the LGBT community;
+- Serving as an advocate on issues of importance to the LGBTQ+ community.

-- performing outreach activities to heterosexual allies on behalf of the LGBT community;
+- Performing outreach activities to heterosexual allies on behalf of the LGBTQ+ community.

-- serving as a mentor or advisor to LGBT or heterosexual ally students, peers or colleagues;
+- Serving as a mentor or advisor to LGBTQ+ or heterosexual ally students, peers or colleagues.

-- developing courses or teaching in a manner inclusive of LGBT history and experience.
+- Developing courses or teaching in a manner inclusive of LGBTQ+ history and experience.

 Selection will be made on the basis of the following criteria:

-- demonstrated leadership and service on behalf of people who are lesbian, gay, bisexual, transgender, and/or heterosexual allies, either locally, regionally or nationally;
+- Demonstrated leadership and service on behalf of people who are lesbian, gay, bisexual, transgender, and/or queer+, either locally, regionally or nationally.

-- achieving results and effecting positive change on behalf of people who are LGBT.
+- Achieving results and effecting positive change on behalf of people who are LGBTQ+.